Mnyu/design-patterns/src/_03_behavioural/_01_chain_of_responsibility/chain-of-responsibility.md

 ### CHAIN OF RESPONSIBILITY :
-    A chain of components  whol all get a chance
+    A chain of components who all get a chance :
         i. to process a comamnd or query, ii. optionally having default processing implementation and iii. an ability to terminate the processing chain.

 ### SUMMARY

-- Chain of Responsibility can be implemented as
+- Chain of Responsibility can be implemented as :

   - a chain of references(chain the method calls) or
   - a centralized construct (like the event broker)